 All of the city council members are on the ballot this year.
 Because of the redistricting process completed in 2022, every Minneapolis City Council member will be up for reelection this year to serve a two-year term.
 In 2025, council candidates will be back on the ballot returning to the traditional four-year term.
 And this will be the first time the 13 city council members will be elected following major changes to the city charter (the City’s constitution).

-Aug.
-15 was the last day for candidates for any of the 13 city council wards to file to be on the Nov.
+Aug 15 was the last day for candidates for any of the 13 city council wards to file to be on the Nov.
 7 municipal ballot.
-The following candidates listed by ward and in order of filing date, have filed to be on the ballot in wards that are in the greater Longfellow Nokomis area.
+The following candidates, listed by ward and in order of filing date, have filed to be on the ballot in wards that are in the greater Longfellow Nokomis area.

-Ward 8: Andrea Jenkins, Soren Stevenson, Bob Sullentrop and Terry White
+Ward 8: Andrea Jenkins, Soren Stevenson, Bob Sullentrop and Terry While.

 Vote early in-person